What Your Photographer NEVER Captures, And Brides Almost Always REGRET.

 Video not only captures a frozen moment.
 It captures the entire dynamic of who a person is.

 the difference between photos and video in 40 seconds.

 Now I know this comparison seems a little unfair.
 Jim the groom got all emotional and struggled to say his vows.
 You could hear it in his voice – something photos simply can’t capture.
 BUT THAT’S THE POINT.
 There are certain parts of a wedding day a photographer simply cannot capture in the same way video can.

-A wedding day is not a one dimensional affair.
-It doesn’t happen in silence and the wedding party, family & friends don’t play statues.
+A wedding day is not a one-dimensional affair.
+It doesn’t happen in silence and the wedding party, family and friends don’t play statues.
 It is dynamic, alive and a very real experience.